TahmidAhmed2000/Gov1347/posts/week_6.md

 ## Prediction model with hypothetical changes in key demographics

 Let's now turn to how hypothethical changes in key demographics affect election outcomes.
 We will thus look at how surges among particular demographic blocs impact democratic vote share in each state.
-We will compare these surges to historical demographic effects.
+We will compare predictions from these surges to predictions from historical demographic effects.

 ![](../figures/black.png)